 Patty Stapleton, College & Career Center Specialist

 CEEB School Code 481210

-*The College and Career Center offers individual meeting for students and/or parents to discuss post high school planning.
+The College & Career Center offers individual meetings for students and/or parents/guardians to discuss post-high school planning.

 How to Apply to College Guide

 This How to Apply to College Guide is from Study.com and is full of information on everything that you need to know during this college application time!